sgissinger/JabberNet-2010/README.md

 * [XEP-0199]: XMPP Ping
 * [XEP-0166]: Jingle coupled to a Jingle Manager for session management only
 * [XEP-0176]: Jingle ICE-UDP Transport Method

+## STUN and extensions whose messages, attributes and errors are understood
+* [RFC 3489]: STUN Classic deprecated in favor of RFC 5389 code elements of this RFC are annotated as deprecated.

+ > [RFC 3489bis-02]: Some implementations like Vovida or MS-TURN uses value of 0x8020 for XOR-MAPPED-ADDRESS described in this draft only

-* [RFC 5389]: Session Traversal Utilities for NAT (STUN).
-Can parse STUN messages and attributes coupled to a minimal client that can request a STUN server for its reflexive address.
+* [RFC 5389]: Session Traversal Utilities for NAT (STUN) coupled to a minimal client that can request a STUN server for its reflexive address.
 IPv6 is not handled.
-* [RFC 5766]: Traversal Using Relays around NAT (TURN).
-Can parse TURN messages and attributes
+* [RFC 5766]: Traversal Using Relays around NAT (TURN)
-* [RFC 3489]: STUN Classic deprecated in favor of RFC 5389.
-Can parse STUN Classic messages and attributes for debugging purposes only.
-Code elements of this RFC are annotated as deprecated.
+* [RFC 6062]: Traversal Using Relays around NAT (TURN) Extensions for TCP Allocations
+* [RFC 6156]: Traversal Using Relays around NAT (TURN) Extension for IPv6
+* [RFC 5245]: Interactive Connectivity Establishment (ICE)

+If you need a STUN/TURN server, I currently use [turnserver] to develop STUN/TURN features of this library
+* it's lightweight
+* can run as deamon with privileges drop
+* support all the RFCs above except RFC3489 (Stun Classic) and RFC5245 (ICE).
+Do not have tested everything yet

 ## ATTENTION Support dropped